 V. The general rule is that no contract shall have a performance period in excess of one (1) year.
 The CAO may, however, include renewal options in contracts for one or more periods, when it is in the interest of the House, or may execute multi-year contracts for certain categories, such as telecommunications, automatic data processing, leases and others, that lend themselves to longer periods.
 All contracts with a performance period in excess of one year shall be approved by the Committee.
+Any contract included in the CAO Procurement Plan shall be considered approved by the Committee effective upon the expiration of the 5-day period which begins on the date the Committee has been separately notified about the proposed action.
+Any contract not included in the CAO Procurement Plan shall be considered of the expiration of the 14-day period which begins on the date the Committee has been notified of the proposed action.
 Further, the CAO shall notify the Committee of the intention to exercise a contract renewal option or to pursue an extension 30 days before the end date of the current performance period.
+The Committee may, at its discretion, establish an alternative approval or notification period for any contract under this section.